 Clean ocean water is essential for healthy coral reefs.
-It’s also important to visitors and residents who enjoy swimming, snorkeling, diving, paddling, fishing and surfing along Maui’s coasts.
+It’s also important to residents and visitors who enjoy swimming, snorkeling, diving, paddling, fishing and surfing along Maui’s coasts.

 Maui Nui Marine Resource Council is proud to be a major partner in an innovative community-based water quality monitoring program called Hui O Ka Wai Ola (Association of Living Waters).